Welcome to Paprika Recipe Manager!

 If after reading this guide you have any questions that have not been addressed, please consult our knowledge base.

-Paprika is divided into six main sections, each of which is accessible by pressing the corresponding button in the main menu.
+Paprika is divided into six main sections, each of which is accessible by clicking the corresponding section in the main menu on the screen.

 |Recipes||This is the main screen of the application, and contains your recipe collection.
 From here you can open individual recipes, search for recipes, and view recipes by category.|

 |Browser||The built-in web browser allows you to browse for recipes online, and clip your favorite recipes into Paprika.|

 |Groceries||This shows your current grocery lists.
 From here you can check off grocery items as you shop, edit your grocery lists, and add custom grocery list items.|